All Episodes

 Taking all these weird twists and turns.

-Uh it's uh it the things that people are saying is so repulsive.
+The things that people are saying is so repulsive.

-Uh it's it's incomprehensible to me.
+It's incomprehensible to me.

-All right, 25 to the top of the hour, 800 nine four one Sean.
+All right, 25 to the top of the hour, 800-941.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

-Um Linda, have you been following?
+Linda, have you been following?

 This is how it started.

-Sixty-seven years old.
+67 years old.

 The man seated on that side of the courtroom, despite what your eyes are looking at, is not a harmless old man.

-And he tells the seven man, five women jury, displays photos of Weinstein with Bill Clinton at a fundraising event, described him as a power broker in Hollywood who manipulated naive and experienced women that he chose to target.
+And he tells the seven-man, five-women jury, displays photos of Weinstein with Bill Clinton at a fundraising event, described him as a power broker in Hollywood who manipulated naive and experienced women that he chose to target.

-And she graphically decided describes a series of attacks of six women, including three whose claims form the basis of rape, criminal sex acts, predatory sexual assault charges that will send this guy to prison for the rest of his life.
+And she graphically describes a series of attacks of six women, including three whose claims form the basis of rape, criminal sex acts, predatory sexual assault charges that will send this guy to prison for the rest of his life.

 And anyway, apparently, and it just describes in detail.